luxkun/aivengine/README.md

-string CurrentAnimation //-> if using animations this should be changed to the wanted animation key float Width/Height // Width and Height, if the sprite is scaled the width and height are also scaled float BaseWidth/BaseHeight // returns the unscaled width and height, userful only if the sprite is scaled
+string CurrentAnimation //-> if using animations this should be changed to the wanted animation key float Width/Height // Width and Height, if the sprite is scaled the width and height are also scaled float BaseWidth/BaseHeight // returns the unscaled width and height, userful only if the sprite is scaled float Opacity // set to change opacity  modifier on all alpha channels of the sprite's textures, heavy bool RepeatX // set repeatX on all textures bool RepeatY // set repeatY on all textures float Rotation float EulerRotation
+AddAnimation("animation_key", List<string> AssetsKeys, int fps)

 ```